“There Are No Words,” “Que Será – Mother’s Stare” and “Peace”

 Russell Willis

-Russell Willis emerged as a poet in 2019 and has since appeared in over thirty journals and twenty anthologies.
-Russell grew up in and around Texas, was vocationally scattered as an engineer, ethicist, college/university teacher and administrator, Internet education entrepreneur, and pastor throughout the Southwest and the Western Great Plains for two decades, finally settling in Vermont in 2003 with his wife, Dawn.
+Russell Willis emerged as a poet in 2019 with the publication of three poems in The Write Launch.
+Since then, he has published poetry in over thirty online and print journals and twenty print anthologies.
+He won the Sapphire Prize in Poetry in the 2022 Jewels in the Queen’s Crown Contest (Sweetycat Press).
+Russell grew up in and around Texas (USA) and was vocationally scattered as an engineer, ethicist, college/university teacher and administrator, Internet education entrepreneur, and pastor throughout the Southwest and Great Plains, finally settling in Vermont with his wife, Dawn.